AdamVStephen/sdnshark/README.md

 Beta version - needs further refinement to be more efficient and to fill out the secondary SDN dissector.
 A future version should also have a Lua listener so that multicast membership can be asserted in the absence of local subscribers.

 # Dependencies
-SimpleXML Lua library - managed as a related github project submodule.
+Lua-Simple-XML-Parser Lua library - managed as a related github project submodule.
 Need to set LUA_PATH prior to starting Wireshark

 # Installation
 1. Ensure SimpleXML  Lua submodule checked out and LUA_PATH set appropriately.